alexa-ngo/one-time-password-c/README.md

 # To Run this Program You'll Need:

--the string we want to encrypt and decrypt: The format of the string that we want to encrypt and decrypt should not have any spaces and must be in all uppercase characters
+- the string we want to encrypt and decrypt: The format of the string that we want to encrypt and decrypt should not have any spaces and must be in all uppercase characters
--key file: a key file containing one string that serves as both the encryption and decryption key -two terminals opened where one terminal will be the client, and the second terminal is the server.
+- key file: a key file containing one string that serves as both the encryption and decryption key
+- two terminals opened where one terminal will be the client, and the second terminal is the server.

 Yep, happy encrypting and decrypting! :)